Large deviations of one-hidden-layer neural networks: Acknowledgments

-\subsection{Acknowledgments}
+\section{Acknowledgments}

+The authors thank the anonymous referees for their valuable comments and suggestions.
+In particular, it was noticed that the local martingale problem simplifies drastically in comparison to the Brownian setting, which allowed us to substantially shorten some arguments.
 The authors thank P.\ Jung for very fruitful discussions in the early phase of the project.
-Further, DW would like to acknowledge the financial support of the CogniGron research center and the Ubbo Emmius Funds (Univ.\ of Groningen).
+Further, DW acknowledges the financial support of the CogniGron research center and the Ubbo Emmius Funds (Univ.\ of Groningen).
+CH was supported by a research grant (VIL69126) from VILLUM FONDEN.